-oneM2M: “Smart cities must become more intelligent if they are to be truly valuable”
+Why smart cities must become more intelligent if they are to be truly valuable

 A horizontal platform, semantic interoperability and open standards are among key requirements for deployments, revealed in a new whitepaper published today

-oneM2M’s blueprint for smart cities revealed in a new whitepaper published today

-Sophia Antipolis, France, 20 February 2017: City planners and developers from around the world who are hoping to bring the promise of a connected society to lifeto become more intelligent when it comes to smart cities if they want their deployments to provide true value to authorities, businesses and citizens.
-That is the finding of a recentlywhite paper, Smart Cities Done Smarter, by oneM2M, the global Internet of Things (IoT) standards initiative.
+Sophia Antipolis, France, 20 February 2017: City planners and developers from around the world hoping to bring the promise of a connected society to life need to become more intelligent when it comes to smart cities if they want their deployments to provide true value to authorities, businesses and citizens.

-According to the report ‘Smart Cities Market: Global Industry Analysis and Forecast 2016-2026’ – published by Persistence Market Research at the beginning of January 2017 – the worldwide smart cities market will grow from its current $622 billion value, pass the $1 trillion market in 2019 and eventually reach $3.48 trillion by 2026.

-oneM2M’s call to action came as part of a whitepaper – published today – which is titled ‘Smart Cities Done Smarter.’
-In the document, oneM2M sets out a blueprint for smart cities, including a number of key requirements.
-These include a horizontal platform for new deployments, open standards to avoid vendor lock-in, adaptors for vertical deployments, and open and semantically-enriched data.
+This is the finding of a new white paper – Smart Cities Done Smarter – which was published today by oneM2M, the global Internet of Things (IoT) standards initiative.

-“When it comes to smart cities, each city will have its own smart priorities and vision; there is no one-size-fits-all approach and deployment strategies will also differ,” said Dr. Omar Elloumi, Technical Plenary Chair of oneM2M.
-“All cities will, however, share the common goal of cost efficiency, choice of technology and secure handling of data which can be used to enrich the services offered to consumers.
+“When it comes to smart cities, each city will have its own priorities and vision; there is no one-size-fits-all approach and deployment strategies will also differ,” said Dr. Omar Elloumi, Technical Plenary Chair of oneM2M.
+“All cities will, however, share the common goal of cost efficiency, choice of technology and secure handling of data that can be used to enrich the services offered to consumers.
 To achieve this, the key requirements set out in our whitepaper are vital if smart cities are to become intelligent.”

+With Persistence Market Research predicting the worldwide smart cities market will grow from its current $622 billion value to be worth $3.48 trillion by 2026, the inevitable need for interoperability must be tackled sooner rather than later.

+To achieve this, oneM2M has set out a global blueprint for smart cities which includes key deployment requirements such as a horizontal platform for new deployments, open standards to avoid vendor lock-in, adaptors for vertical deployments, and open and semantically-enriched data.

-A horizontal platform, according to the oneM2M whitepaper, will enable city planners to sidestep vertical deployments which do not scale if smart cities are to expand and support multiple IoT use cases.
+According to oneM2M, a horizontal platform – which consists of a common service layer to allow every component to communicate as one system – will enable city planners to sidestep vertical deployments, which do not scale if smart cities are to expand and support multiple IoT use cases.
 Instead, an open horizontal platform can leverage existing networks, enable the sharing of software across different applications and allow devices with multiple uses.

-Deploying a horizontal platform will also enable the onboarding of legacy vertical deployments via adaptors, while open standards will allow city managers to mix and match vendors according to their needs, leading to greater control of total cost of ownership.
+Deploying a horizontal platform will also enable existing legacy IoT deployments to be incorporated into new smart city deployments through the use of adaptors, while open standards will allow city managers to mix and match vendors according to their needs, leading to greater control of total cost of ownership.

-Finally, transforming dumb data into semantically-enriched data could be one of the biggest value-adds of all.
+Finally, transforming ‘dumb’ data – numbers without meaning – into semantically-enriched data could be one of the biggest value-adds of all.

-“Smart cities that fully exploit data assets will unquestionably be the most successful because they will be able to use the data produced to create and make use of applications based on that data,” Elloumi continued.
+“Smart cities that fully exploit data assets will undoubtedly be the most successful as they will be able to create and make use of applications based on the data produced,” Elloumi continued.
 “An important part of this is semantic interoperability which allows different apps to share ‘meaningful’ data with one another, enabling multi-purpose use of information in a cost-efficient way.

-“An example of this is the sharing of traffic information across different city departments.
-Police and other emergency services will obviously find traffic conditions relevant, particularly in the case of a disaster such as an earthquake.
-Taxi and car drivers would also find this sort of information useful, while collating traffic patterns over days, weeks and months might also be relevant for city planners.”
+The whitepaper illustrates the importance of semantic interoperability with the example of traffic information being shared across different city departments.

+“Police and other emergency services will obviously find traffic conditions relevant, particularly in the case of a disaster such as an earthquake,” added Elloumi.
+“Taxi and car drivers would also find this sort of information useful, while collating traffic patterns over days, weeks and months might also be relevant for city planners.”